Under the Sun (2015 film)

 Under the Sun (В лучах солнца; 태양 아래) is a 2015 documentary film directed by Vitaly Mansky.
 It depicts a year in the life of a family in Pyongyang, North Korea, as their daughter, Zin-mi, prepares to join the Korean Children's Union on the Day of the Shining Star (Kim Jong Il's birthday).

 North Korea permitted only Mansky, cinematographer Alexandra Ivanova, and a sound assistant to visit the country.
 After discovering that the crew had smuggled unapproved footage out of the country and included it in the finished film, North Korean authorities objected to the film's screening.
 Under the Sun received mostly positive reviews from critics.

 Synopsis

-The 2015 Russian documentary Under the Sun, directed by Vitaly Mansky, provides a rare and critical glimpse into life in North Korea.
-The film follows an eight-year-old girl, Zin-mi, over the course of a year as she prepares to join the Korean Children's Union on the Day of the Shining Star, a national holiday marking Kim Jong Il's birthday.
-Through its narrative, the documentary explores themes of state control, propaganda, and the artificial construction of reality in the isolated nation.

-The opening text of the film highlights the unique circumstances of its production: "The script of this film was assigned to us by the North Korean side.
-They also kindly provided us with an around-the-clock escort service, chose our filming locations and looked over all the footage we shot to make sure we did not make any mistakes in showing the life of a perfectly ordinary family in the best country in the world."
-The production process was heavily monitored by North Korean authorities, who provided a pre-approved script, selected filming locations, and oversaw the footage to ensure compliance with the state's narrative.
+The film depicts a year in the life of a family in Pyongyang, North Korea, as their daughter, Zin-mi, prepares to join the Korean Children's Union on the Day of the Shining Star (Kim Jong-il's birthday).
+It opens with onscreen text that reads: "The script of this film was assigned to us by the North Korean side.
+They also kindly provided us with an around-the-clock escort service, chose our filming locations and looked over all the footage we shot to make sure we did not make any mistakes in showing the life of a perfectly ordinary family in the best country in the world".
+Scenes were staged for the camera, with multiple takes being filmed, and, allegedly, it was decided that Zin-mi's parents should be portrayed in the film as having different jobs than they have in real life.

-Despite these restrictions, Mansky secretly retained unapproved footage, revealing the staged and contrived nature of many scenes.
-For example, Zin-mi's parents were portrayed as having jobs they did not hold in real life, and scenes were often filmed with multiple takes to ensure a polished portrayal.
-These behind-the-scenes glimpses contrast starkly with the idealized image of North Korean life presented in the approved footage, exposing the extent of state manipulation and propaganda.

-By juxtaposing the scripted performances with unfiltered moments, Under the Sun provides a critical lens on North Korea's tightly controlled society.
-The documentary has been praised for its innovative approach, which uses the restrictions imposed by the North Korean government to underscore its critique of state propaganda.
-Its release sparked international debate about the ethics of state-controlled media and the challenges of documenting life in closed societies.